Majorette (toy manufacturer): Road Eaters

 Another line based on the 200 series were "Road Eaters".
-Regular cars were offered with tampo printing of various food companies' products pad printed on them, such as Willy Wonka "Gobstoppers", "Nerds", "Dweebs" and "Runtz" candy, "Swanson Kids Fun Feast" and "Swanson Kids Grilled Cheese Barnie Bear", "Campbell's Dinosaur Vegetable Soup", "Campbell's Teddy Bears", "Cry Baby" candy, "Pepsi" and "Diet Pepsi", "Cheetos Chester", "Peter Pan Creamy", and "Franco American Spaghetti Os".
+Regular cars were offered with tampo printing of various food companies products pad printed on them, such as Willy Wonka "Gobstoppers", "Nerds", "Dweebs" and "Runtz" candy, "Swanson Kids Fun Feast" and "Swanson Kids Grilled Cheese Barnie Bear", "Campbell's Dinosaur Vegetable Soup", "Campbell's Teddy Bears", "Cry Baby" candy, "Pepsi" and "Diet Pepsi", "Cheetos Chester", "Peter Pan Creamy", and "Franco American Spaghetti Os".
 Other food products were also advertised and food coupons were offered with the vehicles.
 These cars were usually offered in two packs.
 Another popular line were the 'Circus' vehicles and Coca-Cola brand cars.

 Majo-kit

 Majorette was always oriented to play value with sets, tracks, and accessories.
 During the 1980s and 1990s Majorette made play sets called Majo-kits.
 They came with plastic pavement pieces that locked together to form the streets of a town.
 Pieces were straight, inner corner, outer corner and others that could be used as parking spaces.
-Each piece had at least one hole on it where objects such as traffic signs, street lights, parking meters, rubbish bins, flowers telephone booths and even buildings could be inserted.
+Each piece had at least one hole on it where objects such as traffic signs, street lights, parking meters, rubbish bins, flowers, telephone booths and even buildings could be inserted.
 Some sets would include one or more Majorette vehicles and others included figurines for added play value.
-The varied piece sized were not to scale with one another.
+The varied piece sizes were not to scale with one another.